IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    : A collection of applications that share a common access control policies.
 Refer to {{sec-ag}} for more details.

    * device group:
    : A collection of devices that share a common access control policies.
-Refer to {{sec-dg}}.
+Refer to {{sec-dg}} for more details.

    * Endpoint:
    : Refers to an end-user, host device, or application that actually connects to a network.